-Because David is aware of his place in His Story, he is able lead Israel to understand their place in His Story.
+Because David is aware of his place in His Story, he is able to lead Israel to understand their place in His Story.
 Because David worships God personally and privately, he can lead Israel to worship God publicly.
-Because music and worship are foundational to David’s personal development, he is able to make music and worship the center of Israel’s culture.
-David has no idea that his place in God’s story and his worship practice, both private and public, will contribute to the spiritual wellbeing of millions of believers in succeeding generations.
+Because music and worship are foundational to David's personal development, he is able to make music and worship the center of Israel's culture.
+David has no idea that his place in God's story and his worship practice, both private and public, will contribute to the spiritual wellbeing of millions of believers in succeeding generations.

 This scene reveals a number of truths about identity, authenticity, worship, and leadership:

 What role do the Levites play in David's kingdom?
 What does David's positioning of the ark reveal about his understanding of the laws regarding the Tent of Meeting given to Israel in the Exodus era?

 What does the song of praise in 1 Chronicles 16 reveal about David's understanding of Israel's history?

 What impact does David's spiritual leadership have upon Israel?